Tom Winslow: "Hey Looka Yonder (It's the Clearwater)"

-Winslow's great enduring fame comes from penning and performing the now-classic ballad, "Hey Looka Yonder", which is known also as "It's the Clearwater" and "It's the Clear Water".
+Winslow is mostly known for penning and performing the now-classic ballad, "Hey Looka Yonder", which is also known as "It's the Clearwater" and "It's the Clear Water".
 This song, recorded by Biograph Records in 1969, is about the fundraising for the sloop Clearwater, and in particular how "black and white" got together to create a floating environmental education school.
 Its mission was to clean up the water of then-polluted Hudson River.

 This song is significant and historic in several ways: